If you have read God’s Callgirl you know about 64 years of my life. It was quite a story. Now 83, I have matured since those turbulent times.

 For the last two years I have been inspired to write on what seemed to be a completely new topic: Saving Jesus from Christianity.
 However, it is turning out to present a review of every belief we humans struggle under that undermine forgiveness.
 I had no idea at first how many there are!

 I feel that Jesus has been misrepresented by what has been allowed to survive in the New Testament and what has been added.
 The stories need to be revisited, because they are magnificent.

 Education and work:

-I was educated by nuns from the age of two-and-a-half (Montessori) until the age of 24, when I graduated from Sedgley Park College, Manchester, after three years of teacher-training.
+I was educated by nuns from the age of two-and-a-half at aMontessori school in Tilburg, The Netherlands.
+By the FCJ nuns at the parish school of Deepdene, Melbourne, Australia, then by the same order of nuns at the Ladies’ College in Vaucluse, Richmond, and graduated from Sedgley Park College, Manchester, UK after three years of teacher-training, at the age of 24, as a nun.
 I taught full time and part time for several years.
 I held groups at my home for metaphysical studies and wrote a regular newsletter, which was, in those days, posted to members.
-I enjoy giving talks to numerous groups of people, once receiving a standing ovation at The Hyatt on International Women’s Day.
-More details are available via my memoir, God’s Callgirl.
-I have a natural bent for editing the written word, and have participated in editing a Japanese political client’s English translation of her book.
+In 2010 I completed Cert IV in Mentoring with the Cosmosis Mentoring Centre.

 At one time I became a full-time cleaner of houses, using my body in a way I enjoyed, creating order in my clients’ homes.
 This tired me in a good way, but I still learned the skill of Swedish Massage, unbeknowingly preparing me for another calling: that of a sex worker, which eventually brought me to profoundly heal my abusive past.
 When I accepted my first computer as a gift in return for the promise to write my life story, I felt honour-bound to complete it.
 That took 15 years, but actually it could not have ended before certain life-transforming events changed my entire perspective of the past.